DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/projectsetup.md

 # Project Setup

-In this chapter, you will learn how to create and register UserKey and AppId, etc. required for authentication for using AI Human SDK.
+In this chapter, you will learn how to create a project and register UserKey using android project's AppId.
+Userkey is required for authentication to use AI Human SDK.

 ## 1. Create android project using Android Studio.

-Below is the project's setting.(It is sample, not mandatory)
+Below is the project's setting.(It is a sample, not mandatory)

 <img src="/img/aihuman/android/screenshot_projectsetup_1.png"/>